Elliot-D-Hill/best-practices/README.md

-├── README.md               # Help background, setup, and basic usage of your software ├── .gitignore              # Determines which files will not be tracked by git ├── config.toml             # Consolidates variables that affect program behavior ├── data                    # Stores data (added to .gitignore) ├── log.ipynb               # The sandbox
-├── pyproject.toml          # Used for packaging
+├── README.md               # Help background, setup, and basic usage of your software ├── .gitignore              # Determines which files will not be tracked by git ├── config.toml             # Consolidates variables that affect program behavior ├── data                    # Stores data (added to .gitignore usually) ├── pyproject.toml          # Used for packaging
 ├── requirements.txt        # Project dependencies are listed here
 ├── requirements_dev.txt    # Project dependencies that are only used for development